TetrisKid48/wiki_celeb_gen/README.md

 First, download and extract the zip file of this repo.
 Install textgenrnn using pip:
 `pip3 install textgenrnn`
 Also install the version of tensorflow or tf-nightly from PyPi that is compatible with your version of Python.
-Run `generate.py` to generate a `textgenrnn_text.txt` file with tons of AI output sentences.
+Run `generate.py` to generate a `textgenrnn_text.txt` file with AI output sentences.

 If you want to gather the input.txt yourself (which I don't recommend doing), install `wikipedia` and `selenium` using pip, install the Chrome drivers for your version of Chrome from [the selenium PyPi page](https://pypi.org/project/selenium/), then run `wikipedia-scrape.py`.